duplocloud/actions/terraform-module/README.md

 In the above example, the action is being used to validate a Terraform module located in the `./path/to/module` directory.
 All of the available options (lint, validate, fmt, plan, and test) are set to their default values of "true", which means all tasks will be performed.

+## Azure Notes

+When using Azure, you will need to set this environment variable in your workflow file: `RESOURCE_GROUP`.
+This will allow the azure cli to retrieve the `ARM_ACCESS_KEY` value and set the variable in the environment.
+This is needed by Azure TF provider to authenticate to Azure to use the storage bucket backend.
+The variable may be set at any level as long as it is available to the action.